In this document

 - Typescript 2.0+

-We used angular-cli to develop the Angular application.
+We used the angular-cli to develop the Angular application.

-Open a command prompt, navigate to angular folder which contains *.sln file and run the following command to restore npm packages:
+Open a command prompt, navigate to the angular folder which contains the *.sln file and run the following command to restore the npm packages:

-Notice that npm install may show some warn messages, which is not related to our solution and generally it's not a problem.
-The solution can also configured to work with yarn and we suggest to use it if available on your computer.
+Note that the npm install may show some warning messages.
+This is not related to our solution and generally it's not a problem.
+The solution can also configured to work with yarn and we recommend you use it if it is available on your computer.